By COGwriter

 Here are two times after Jesus died that the Sabbath command is listed:

-And they rested on the Sabbath according to the commandment (Luke 23:56, NKJV).
+56 And they rested on the Sabbath according to the commandment (Luke 23:56, NKJV).

-Now we who have believed enter that rest, just as God has said, "So I declared on oath in my anger, 'They shall never enter my rest.'"
+3 Now we who have believed enter that rest, just as God has said, "So I declared on oath in my anger, 'They shall never enter my rest.'"
 And yet his work has been finished since the creation of the world.
 For somewhere he has spoken about the seventh day in these words: "And on the seventh day God rested from all his work."
 And again in the passage above he says, "They shall never enter my rest."
-It still remains that some will enter that rest, and those who formerly had the gospel preached to them did not go in, because of their disobedience...There remains, then, a Sabbath-rest for the people of God; for anyone who enters God's rest also rests from his own work, just as God did from his.
+It still remains that some will enter that rest, and those who formerly had the gospel preached to them did not go in, because of their disobedience...9 There remains, then, a Sabbath-rest for the people of God; for anyone who enters God's rest also rests from his own work, just as God did from his.
 Let us, therefore, make every effort to enter that rest, so that no one will fall by following their example of disobedience (Hebrews 4:3-6,9-11, NIV).

 But what is the feast of the Sabbath except that which the apostle speaks, "There remaineth therefore a Sabbatism," that is, the observance of the Sabbath, by the people of God...let us see how the Sabbath ought to be observed by a Christian.
-On the Sabbath-day all worldly labors ought to be abstained from...give yourselves up to spiritual exercises, repairing to church, attending to sacred reading and instruction...this is the observance of the Christian Sabbath (Translated from Origen's Opera 2, Paris, 1733, Andrews J.N. in History of the Sabbath, 3rd editon, 1887.
+On the Sabbath-day all worldly labors ought to be abstained from...give yourselves up to spiritual exercises, repairing to church, attending to sacred reading and instruction...this is the observance of the Christian Sabbath (Translated from Origen's Opera 2, Paris, 1733, Andrews J.N. in History of the Sabbath, 3rd edition, 1887.
 Reprint Teach Services, Brushton (NY), 1998, pp. 324-325).

-Acts 13:42-44 shows what Paul did,
+Acts 13:42-44 shows what Paul did:

 ...the Gentiles begged that these words might be preached to them the next Sabbath.
 Now when the congregation had broken up, many of the Jews and devout proselytes followed Paul and Barnabas, who, speaking to them, persuaded them to continue in the grace of God.
 On the next Sabbath almost the whole city came together to hear the word of God.

-Also Acts 18:4 states,
+Also Acts 18:4 states:

-And he reasoned in the synagogue every Sabbath, and persuaded both Jews and Greeks.
+4 And he reasoned in the synagogue every Sabbath, and persuaded both Jews and Greeks.

-Hence the New Testament is clear that Paul kept the Sabbath, regularly preached on the Sabbath, and that he wrote that there remains "a Sabbath-rest for the people of God".
+Hence the New Testament is clear that Paul kept the Sabbath, regularly preached on the Sabbath, and that he wrote that there remains "a Sabbath-rest for the people of God."

 Hopefully, that includes you.
 (For more information, please read the article The Sabbath in the Early Church and Abroad.)
+Perhaps it should also be listed here that translations of early writings have falsely been used to 'do away with the Sabbath--for details, check out Another Look at the Didache, Ignatius, and the Sabbath.

 This is a question that surfaces from time to time.
 What do those of us in the Churches of God (COGs) tend to think?

-I was asked about this recently.
+I was asked about this in an email.

 Notice the following from a reader of the COGwriter.com page: